-The Community Garden includes a greenhouse, native and non-native animals and plants, a chicken coup, garden beds, a composting area, and pond with outdoor learning space.
+The Community Garden includes a greenhouse, native and non-native animals and plants, a chicken coup, garden beds, a composting area, and a pond with outdoor learning space.
 "The space will enhance our integrated curriculum, provide summer activities, welcome admissions tours, and further the Green Committee's goals," said Susan Kearney, Assistant Head for Academics and Innovation.

 The garden will also be a location for events such as potato, tomato, strawberry and blueberry picking days, where students are invited to hear a story, share a recipe, and pick produce.

-"The Garden is a wonderful example of the School's Annual Fund dollars at work, and we are grateful for alumni, parents, grandparents, and friends who give to the Annual Fund and help make projects like the Community Garden possible," said Alden Reith, Director of the Annual Fund and Parent Relations.
+"The garden is a wonderful example of the School's Annual Fund dollars at work, and we are grateful for alumni, parents, grandparents, and friends who give to the Annual Fund and help make projects like the Community Garden possible," said Alden Reith, Director of the Annual Fund and Parent Relations.